saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/Java Basics.md

 There are 4 types of inheritance

 1.Single Inheritance 2.
 Multiple Inheritance 3.
-Multi Level 4.Hierarchial Inheritance 5.Hybrid Inheritance:
+Multi Level 4.Hierarchial Inheritance 5.Hybrid Inheritance
 ![MergedImages.png](MergedImages.png)

 **Association, Composition and Aggregation in Java:**